kimble4/CrossMgr/SprintTimer/helptxt/Hardware.md

 When a sprint begins, the hardware timer is used to measure the time between the T1 trigger and the next PPS signal.
 As the speed of the timer over this second is known, the measured time is corrected to obtain a true value.
 Whole seconds are then counted by counting the PPS pulses.
 When the T2 signal arrives, the time between the previous PPS and T2 is measured and corrected in the same way.
 This allows for high accuracy to be maintained over an arbitrarily long period, irrespective of drift of the ESP32's oscillator frequency.

 The limiting factor on precision is the ESP32's interrupt latency, which is of the order of tens of microseconds.
 Overall precision is at least 0.1ms (that is, 1/10,000 of a second), which should be sufficient for sports timing.
-(A different architecture could achieve much higher precision.)
+(A different architecture could achieve much higher precision, but the ESP32 was chosen for familiarity and simplicity of network communications.)

 ##### Loss of GPS signal
 This GPS compensation only works if the PPS time signal is available for the *entire* duration of the sprint.
 In the event that a PPS pulse is missed, the software will fall back to using the 40MHz hardware timer directly without compensation (this will be flagged yellow on the [Data][] screen).
 Additionally, sprint times are calculated independently using the system microseconds timer.
 This is less precise and is also subject to oscillator drift, but serves as reassurance that the compensation algorithm has performed correctly.